The Legend of Zelda: Twilight Princess/Debug Version

 Fully document all debug features; e.g. the external-debugger functionality that JasperRLZ found (and created a tool for).

-Within the files for the Nvidia Shield port of Twilight Princess, there exists a debug executable with the name of RframeworkD.alf.
+Within the files for the Nvidia Shield release of Twilight Princess, there exists a debug executable with the name of RframeworkD.alf.
 This executable, once converted into a dol executable and properly configured, is able to run on Dolphin and on consoles.

 Debug versions of every rel file exist within this version as well.